Why should I reference?

 Referencing is important in academic writing and an essential part of any assignments as it:

-Check out the CBS Library guide on Plagiarism & Academic Integrity
+Check out the CBS Library guide Working with Integrity as a CBS Student

 What should I reference?